-Aurora College recognizes its obligations to ensure that its programs and services are available to student with disabilities.
+Aurora College recognizes its obligations to ensure that its programs and services are available to students with disabilities.
 College staff share a responsibility to accommodate students with disabilities.
 Applicants/students are responsible for notifying the College of their disability.

-Student Conduct (Bylaw #1)
+Student Conduct (Policy D.17)